 Speakers will be required to submit their slide deck prior to the conference.
-Additional details on submitting slide decks will be provided in the coming months.

 PowerPoint presentations will be uploaded to the meeting room computer prior to your presentation.
-AV support staff will be available prior to and during your presentation assist with technical needs.
+Presentations cannot be uploaded or modified in the meeting room.

 A Speaker Ready Room will be available on-site for you to view your uploaded presentation and make any last-minute changes.
 Additional information and resources on presenting in-person will be available in the coming months.